opensearch-project/.github/RESPONSIBILITIES.md

 ### Moving On

 There are plenty of reasons that might cause someone to want to take a step back or even a hiatus from a project.
-Existing maintainers can choose to leave the project at any time, with or without reason, by making a pull request to move themselves to the "Emeritus" section of MAINTAINERS.md, and asking an admin to remove their permissions.
+Existing maintainers can choose to leave the project at any time, with or without reason, by making a pull request to move themselves to the "Emeritus" section of MAINTAINERS.md, and asking an [members of the admin team](https://github.com/orgs/opensearch-project/teams/admin) to remove their permissions.

 ### Inactivity

 Maintainer status never expires.
-If a maintainer becomes inactive for a time (usually several months), or a maintainer can confirm that they are no longer involved with the project for any reason, the [org admin](https://github.com/orgs/opensearch-project/teams/admin) may make a pull request to move them to the "Emeritus" section of the MAINTAINERS.md, remove them from CODEOWNERS, and upon merging the pull request, revoke the maintainer level access.
+If a maintainer becomes inactive for a time (usually several months), or a maintainer can confirm that they are no longer involved with the project for any reason, the [members of the admin team](https://github.com/orgs/opensearch-project/teams/admin) may make a pull request to move them to the "Emeritus" section of the MAINTAINERS.md, remove them from CODEOWNERS, and upon merging the pull request, revoke the maintainer level access.
 Any past maintainer can be reinstated via another pull request, and have their permissions restored by the [org admin](https://github.com/orgs/opensearch-project/teams/admin) at any time upon request.

 If the repo is left without any maintainers, either by maintainer inactivity or moving on, the repo is considered unmaintained.
-The [org admin](https://github.com/orgs/opensearch-project/teams/admin) will seek out new maintainers and note the maintenance status in the repo README file.
+The [members of the admin team](https://github.com/orgs/opensearch-project/teams/admin) will seek out new maintainers and note the maintenance status in the repo README file.

 ### Negative Impact on the Project

-Actions that negatively impact the project will be handled by the [org admin](https://github.com/orgs/opensearch-project/teams/admin), in coordination with other maintainers, in balance with the urgency of the issue.
+Actions that negatively impact the project will be handled by the [members of the admin team](https://github.com/orgs/opensearch-project/teams/admin), in coordination with other maintainers, in balance with the urgency of the issue.
 Examples would be [Code of Conduct](CODE_OF_CONDUCT.md) violations, deliberate harmful or malicious actions, and security risks.